- About Us

 BD Alaris smart pumps help increase safety for patients, clinicians and hospitals.
 They reduce infusing errors, reduce stress and help make sure the patient is always receiving the best care with the latest technology free from infusion errors.

-The BD Alaris infusion pump system combines a single point-of-care unit featuring Guardrails Suite MX Safety software with large volume pump, PCA, syringe, respiratory monitoring, and barcoding to help protect every type of infusion.
+The BD Alaris infusion pump system integrates a single point-of-care unit with Guardrails Suite MX Safety software with the options of a large volume pump module, respiratory monitoring module, PCA module, and syringe module to help protect every type of infusion.

 How is Alaris different from other smart pumps?